head-first-csharp/fifth-edition/README.md

 *Looking for the step-by-step instructions for setting up **Unity Version Control**?
 They're also in [**Head First C# Guide to Git**](https://github.com/head-first-csharp/fifth-edition/raw/main/Head_First_CSharp_Guide_to_Git.pdf).
 We're working on splitting this out into its own PDF—watch this space!*

+And we're hard at work finishing up the downloadable projects for Chapter 9 and Chapter 10.
+We'll have them posted very soon!

 ## July 16th, 2024 Update

 🚨 **We just posted the PDF of Unity Lab #1 – you can download it here: [Unity Lab #1](https://github.com/head-first-csharp/fifth-edition/raw/main/Unity_Labs/Unity_Lab_1.pdf)** 🚨